bartobri/no-more-secrets/README.md

 ```
 #include "nms.h"
 ```
-Next you will need to declare and initialize the structure that needs to be passed to nms_exec();
+Next, declare and initialize the structure that needs to be passed to `nms_exec()`:
 ```
 NmsArgs args = INIT_NMSARGS;
 ```
-INIT_NMSARGS is a defined name that sets a default set of values for all of the structure members.
+INIT_NMSARGS is a defined name that assigns a default set of values to all of the structure members.
 It is recommended that you use it.
 If you don't,  you will have to manually assign a value to each structure member.